 - Offer free return shipping for only full price items

-- Free return shipping during the holiday season
+- Offer free return shipping during the holiday season

 - List items as Final Sale

-While a free returns policy has numerous benefits, it’s also important to consider the some of the disadvantages of free returns before implementing changes.
+While a free return policy has numerous benefits, it’s also important to consider some of the disadvantages of free returns before implementing changes.